NxPKG/khulnasoft-docs/content/dns/zone-setups/partial-setup/convert-partial-to-full.md

 {{<Aside type="note">}}

 As a best practice, you should also delete the previous [zone activation TXT record](/dns/zone-setups/partial-setup/setup/#add-your-domain-to-cloudflare) at your authoritative DNS provider.
-To locate this value in the Cloudflare dashboard, go to **DNS** > **Records** and find the **Verification TXT Record**.
+To locate this value in the Khulnasoft dashboard, go to **DNS** > **Records** and find the **Verification TXT Record**.

 {{</Aside>}}

 ## Step 3 — Convert to full setup

-In the Cloudflare dashboard:
+In the Khulnasoft dashboard:

 1. Go to **DNS** > **Settings**.
 2. Select **Convert to Primary DNS** (this will not affect how your traffic is proxied).
-3. Import your records into Cloudflare DNS and verify that they have been configured correctly.
+3. Import your records into Khulnasoft DNS and verify that they have been configured correctly.
 Usually, you will want to import [unproxied records](/dns/manage-dns-records/reference/proxied-dns-records/).

 ## Step 4 — Activate full setup

-Get your assigned Cloudflare nameservers from **DNS** > **Records** and [update your nameservers](/dns/zone-setups/full-setup/setup/#update-your-nameservers) at your registrar.
+Get your assigned Khulnasoft nameservers from **DNS** > **Records** and [update your nameservers](/dns/zone-setups/full-setup/setup/#update-your-nameservers) at your registrar.

 {{<Aside type="warning">}}

-If you are counting on Universal SSL certificates to cover your website or application, make sure to add Cloudflare nameservers to your registrar within 72 hours of the conversion process.
+If you are counting on Universal SSL certificates to cover your website or application, make sure to add Khulnasoft nameservers to your registrar within 72 hours of the conversion process.

 {{</Aside>}}

-Cloudflare recommends that you also [enable DNSSEC](/dns/dnssec/) from **DNS** > **Settings** and add the DS record to your registrar.
+Khulnasoft recommends that you also [enable DNSSEC](/dns/dnssec/) from **DNS** > **Settings** and add the DS record to your registrar.

-Once all the DNS TTLs expire, all your DNS queries will be answered by the Cloudflare global network.
+Once all the DNS TTLs expire, all your DNS queries will be answered by the Khulnasoft global network.

 Start proxying additional hostnames by enabling the [proxy status](/dns/manage-dns-records/reference/proxied-dns-records/) (also known as orange-clouding) for specific DNS records.
 Previously proxied subdomains will continue to be proxied without any interruption.